⚡ Last updated: May 2026 — Per-pay-period salary rule now in force.

 Policy 22 July 2025

-Settlement Extended to 10 Years & Overseas Care Recruitment Closed
+Skill Level Raised to RQF 6 & Overseas Care Recruitment Closed

 Two significant rule changes took effect simultaneously on 22 July 2025:

 • Overseas social care recruitment ended.
-Employers can no longer recruit new workers from overseas for social care roles (SOC 6145 — care assistants and home carers).
+Employers can no longer recruit new workers from overseas for social care roles (SOC 6135 — care workers, and SOC 6136 — senior care workers).
 This route had been restricted significantly since early 2024.
 Existing visa holders in this role are not immediately affected but face a less clear path to renewal.

 Source: House of Commons Library — Changes to UK visa and settlement rules